TheRealMJP/DXLatest/Notes.md

 - Not implicitly convertible in cases where arrays of pointers are passed
 - Extra call overhead if not inlined
+- Doesn't work with IID_PPV_ARGS, extensions (or signature changes) needed for returning wrapper types

 * Can we use this in a COM smart pointer?
 * Can we allow boolean operator and/or checking against nullptr without ambiguous calls?